rust-lang/rfcs/text/0000-let-expression.md

 final expression. so first example will bound `x`, `y` and `a` and we will get it with a quick look.

 This problem is not limited to let expressions and all powerful structures have it.
-In particular, regular expressions correspond to patterns: `let a = b && let c = d` is roughly equivalent to `let (a, c) = (b, d)` and `let a = b || let c = d` is roughly equivalent to `let ((a, _) | (_, c)) = (b, d)` so every complex let expression has a dual complex expression with patterns (with different behaviour and capabilities), example of a complex pattern matching:
+In particular, let expressions correspond to patterns: `let a = b && let c = d` is roughly equivalent to `let (a, c) = (b, d)` and `let a = b || let c = d` is roughly equivalent to `let ((a, _) | (_, c)) = (b, d)` so every complex let expression has a dual complex expression with patterns (with different behaviour and capabilities), example of a complex pattern matching: